-When Invisalign first hit the orthodontic scene over 20 years ago, many people were skeptical about its ability to produce comparable dental transformations to traditional braces.
-But over the years, the skeptics have fallen by the wayside.
-Clear aligners have proven to be an effective and reliable treatment option for a range of dental concerns.
+When Invisalign first hit the orthodontic scene over 20 years ago, people were skeptical about its ability to match the effectiveness of traditional braces.
+But over the years, those skeptics have fallen by the wayside.
+Clear aligners have proven to be an effective, reliable treatment option for a range of dental conditions.

 Table of Contents